Ellen Siminoff

-Ellen Siminoff (born 1967, Milwaukee, Wisconsin) is an entrepreneur and investor.
+Ellen Siminoff (born 1967, Milwaukee, Wisconsin) is an entrepreneur, board member and investor.
 Frequently quoted in The New York Times as an Internet industry commentator, Siminoff was named one of Forbes magazine's Masters of Information in 2005.

 Along with her husband, David Siminoff, Ellen is co-founder and former chief executive officer of Shmoop.

 Life and education

 Siminoff obtained a BA in economics from Princeton University and an MBA from Stanford University, where she met her husband David Siminoff while they were students at the Stanford Graduate School of Business.

+She also has a Master of Liberal Arts in Extension Studies Software Engineering from Harvard University.

 Career

+Siminoff is a seasoned executive in the media and technology sectors, From 2007 to 2018, she served as president and CEO of Shmoop University, an educational publishing company.
+Prior to this role, she was president and CEO of Efficient Frontier, a company specializing in dynamic Search Engine Marketing (SEM) management services, which was later acquired by Adobe.

 Yahoo!

 Siminoff was a founding executive at Yahoo!, working at the company from 1996 to 2002.
 She started by running corporate and business development, running mergers and acquisitions after the departure of J. J. Healy.
 Later Siminoff moved to Senior Vice President of Entertainment and Small Business, with Toby Coppel and Jeff Weiner taking over corporate development.
-Six months later, Yahoo announced on April 13, 2002, that Siminoff decided to leave the company in order to spend more time with family, and would stay through until the end of the year.
+Six months later, Yahoo announced on April 13, 2002, that Siminoff decided to leave the company but would stay through until the end of the year.
 Her departure was part of a high-profile exodus of Yahoo executives, including CEO Timothy Koogle, CFO Gary Valenzuela, sales chief Anil Singh, head of international operations Heather Killen, and marketing head Karen Edwards.